Return to homepage

 I was born in the days before computers, and although I find them indispensable in my writing career, they drive me crazy.
 If you are from my generation -- and you typed your term papers on a typewriter -- then you know how frustrating it can be to learn new tricks.
 I still have my typewriter -- yes, that's me typing on it -- and I still love it.
 But I can love my typewriter at the same time I embrace the wonders of the Internet.

 After I saw how successful my daughter was (and how much fun she was having) with our language learning website, I decided to build a website for my new novel.
 I had just published Soda Springs, and I knew that I needed the internet to market my book.
 I created www.TerryMarshallFiction.com.
 As I mentioned, I'm not a computer whiz.
-I'm tenacious and persue my goals with determination, but frankly, sometimes the computer bugs the hell out of me.
+I'm tenacious and pursue my goals with determination, but frankly, sometimes the computer bugs the hell out of me.
+Maybe it's the computer "bugs" that bug me.

 I used Site Build It!
 (SBI!) to create my new website.
 They provide all the tools that I needed to build my website.
 I learned about keywords -- the hooks that bring visitors to my website.
-I didn't have to learn much about html because they have an easy to learn interface that let me build my site with blocks of code.
-I point and click to select the layout for my page, then I type in the text, and SBI! creates all the "code" in the background.
+I didn't have to learn much about html because they have an easy-to-learn interface that let me build my site with blocks of code.
+I click and drag to select the layout for my page, then I type in the text, and SBI! creates all the "code" in the background.
 I don't have to worry about any of that technical stuff.

 If you think you want to retire, or even if you want to work from home, I highly recommend this website building software.